melina8/ERPbasic-Project/README.md

 <kbd><img src="https://user-images.githubusercontent.com/119127267/209888903-4149ca99-6901-43c0-b1a8-f0fceb7f867e.jpg"
 width="600" height="420"></kbd>

-We can view/create/edit/delete a supplier card, by selecting "Create/Edit Supplier" and then using the buttons on the top according to our needs.
+We can view, create, edit, or delete a supplier card by selecting 'Create/Edit Supplier' and then using the appropriate buttons on the top, depending on our needs.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210681897-f2382f1e-a732-413a-b22a-ff0cb95a63dd.jpg"
 width="450" height="450"></kbd> <kbd><img src="https://user-images.githubusercontent.com/119127267/210681919-517702df-69fd-4481-8100-96a964fb62ba.jpg"